paulseabrook/blackjack/README.md

 - For this initial version, aces will consistently be worth 11.
 - Player and dealer banks start at $20.00.
 - The player or dealer wins if they have a hand that is greater than the other or if the other busts and goes over 21.
-- If both players have the same number, they will push and player and dealer banks will remain the same.
+- If both players have the same number, they will push and the player and dealer banks will remain the same.
 - The dealer stops receiving cards once they have a "Dealer Card" amount that is greater than 16.
-- If the player wins Blackjack, they receive the normal bet amount times 2
+- If the player wins Blackjack, they receive the normal bet amount times 2.
 - The player wins the complete game once the dealer bank is equal to or less than 0.

 ### Instructions